Best linear unbiased estimation of the nuclear masses

 where ${\bf K}$ is the gain matrix:

 Moreover we can obtain the analysis error covariance matrix $\bf{A}$, characterising the analysis errors $\epsilon_a$.
 This matrix can be expressed from $\bf{K}$ as:

 with $\mathbf{I}$ the identity matrix.
-Note that one way to prove equation \ref{K} is to minimise the trace of the matrix $\bf{A}$, leading also to prove $\mathbf{x}^a$ is the optimal value we are looking for.
-The demonstration is detailed in the reference \cite{cou02}.
-It can equivalently be proven throught a maximum likelihood hypothesis.
+Note that one way to prove equation \ref{K} is to minimize the trace of the matrix $\bf{A}$, leading also to prove $\mathbf{x}^a$ is the optimal value we are looking for.
+The demonstration is detailed in the reference \cite{cou99}.
+It can equivalently be proven through a maximum likelihood hypothesis.
 This lead on overall to an improvement of the accuracy, as it can be show in \cite{Rajput1992,Kafala1994,Macmahon2004}.

-It is worth noting that solving equation \ref{xa} is equivalent to minimising the following function $J(\mathbf{x})$, $\mathbf{x}^a$ being the optimal solution:

-If we assume that the background $\mathbf{x}^b$ is given by a model, and that the covariance matrix $\mathbf{B}$ comes from an error evaluation of the model, then we can make some interesting remarks concerning equation \ref{J}.
-If we recall the extreme assumptions on model and experiments mentioned in the introduction, we notice that these cases are covered by the minimizing of this function $J$.
-If we assume that the model is completely wrong then the covariance matrix $\bf B$ is $\infty$ (or equivalently $\mathbf{B}^{-1}$ is $0$), and minimum of $J(\mathbf{x})$ is given by "$\mathbf{x}^a = {\bf H}^{-1} \mathbf{y}$", it corresponds directly to information given only by data.
-With the opposite assumption that data are useless, implying that $\mathbf{R}$ is $\infty$, we obtain $\mathbf{x}^a = \mathbf{x}^b$.
-Such an approach covers the whole range of assumptions we can state with respect to data.

 Then the main work is to evaluate as well as possible the observation operator ${\bf H}$ and the two covariance matrices $\mathbf{B}$ and $\mathbf{R}$.
 We will proceed with this task within the framework of the mass tables.